Nikhila5005/AttendanceManagementSystem/README.md

 ## Contact

 For any queries or collaboration, feel free to reach out to Akula Nikhila Reddy

+Now, when someone clicks on **Akula Nikhila Reddy**, it will open their email client with your email address.
+Let me know if you need any more changes! 🚀